Exhibitor Registration is Closed

 Boy Scouts of America, Pathway to Adventure Council

-Join us to make-your-own-codebreaker kits.
-Interested youth can make their own Caesar Cipher kit and learn how it plays a role in cyber security.
+Make your own Caesar Cipher codebreaker kit and learn how it plays a role in cyber security.

-Come explore a LEGO Rube Goldberg ball loop display, along with other mechanized LEGO creations, and also check out our play brick area.
+Examine a LEGO Rube Goldberg ball loop display, along with other mechanized LEGO creations, and make your own constructions at a play brick area.

-Use LEGOs to build structures to place on a city map, learning about scale and context as you develop designs for a specific location on the city plan.
+Build LEGO structures to place on a city map, while learning about scale and context as you develop designs for a specific location on the city plan.

 COD Biology – Botany

 Plants have been used medicinally across the globe to treat a wide variety of illnesses for thousands of years.
-Learn about a variety of plants and other beneficial products that are available without a prescription.
+Learn about a variety of plants and other beneficial products that are available without a prescription and test your knowledge with an interactive quiz.

 COD Biology – Ecology